homebodygym/homebodygym/pages/exchanges/exchanges.md

 ---
-title: "# How to Buy Bitcoin in 2018 – The Complete Beginner's Guide "
+title: "How to Buy Bitcoin in 2018 – The Complete Beginner's Guide "
 layout: default
 permalink: "/exchanges/"
 seotitle: "5 Best Bitcoin Exchanges & How to Buy (2018)"